Last Updated on October 9, 2022 by Wandering our World

 Home to picturesque beaches, sacred temples and spectacular mountain scenery, camping in Bali is a getaway second to none.
 Indonesia’s most famous island boasts some of the best surf spots and dive sites in the world.
 With that being the case, it’s no wonder camping in Bali is becoming more and more popular every year.

-In this article we share with you some of the best campsites and campgrounds in Bali, recommending our top picks.
+Below we share with you some of the best campsites and campgrounds in Bali, recommending our top picks.
 We also look at what makes each region of Bali special, to help you decide which area to stay in, and the best months to visit.

 But first, here’s a few fun facts about this picturesque island!